lucasmaisonnave/AI/README.md

 ![AI Design](images/demineur1.JPG)

 ### Implementation of the AI :
-First i wanted to implement dpll algorithm in order to solve all the solvable minsweeper but I decided to just implement an AI using 2 simple rule and see its efficency:
+At first i wanted to implement dpll algorithm in order to solve all the solvable minsweeper but I decided to just implement an AI using 2 simple rules and see its efficency:
+For each revealed case wich has unrevealed neighbors the AI count the number of unknown bombs and the number of unreveal neighbors (function KparmiN).

  - First rule

 ![AI Design](images/demineur2.JPG)
+If there are as many unknown bombs as the number of unrevealed case, we can flag all the unrevealed neighbors.
+In the case there is 1 bomb for 1 unknown case so we can flag this case.

+  - Second rule